 Cordelia Anderson holds a BA in Vocal Performance from Alabama State University and a MM in Vocal Performance from Southern Illinois University Carbondale.
 She had the honor to perform for the unveiling of the U.S. stamp of world renowned opera singer, Marian Anderson in 2005.
 Ms. Anderson was one of the winners of the 2006 National Association of Teachers of Singing (NATS) in the state of Alabama, won first place for the Cal-Western Region of NATS, and recently placed 2nd in the newly inducted Hall Johnson Spiritual Category of the NATS Competition.
 She has performed in three major cities in China with the Southern Illinois University Concert Choir, those cities are: Beijing, Xian, and Shanghai.
 Ms. Anderson has gained a great deal of performance experience while being in Southern Illinois.
 In the summer of 2011, Ms. Anderson participated in a six week intense music program with The American Institute of Musical Studies (AIMS), where she performed in the lovely city of Graz, Austria.
 Ms. Anderson was a Young Artist for Opera Las Vegas from 2013-2015.
-Also in fall 2013, Ms. Anderson performed with the University of Nevada Las Vegas Opera Theater program in heir production of Suor Angelica as the titled role.
-She also performed the role of "Marcellina" in their spring 2015 production of Le Nozze di Figaro.
+Also in fall 2013, Ms. Anderson performed the role of "Marcellina" in their spring 2015 production of Le Nozze di Figaro.
 Cordelia has recently completed her doctoral degree (DMA) in Vocal Performance from The University of Nevada Las Vegas, and has now joined the faculty at Alabama State University as an Assistant Professor in vocal studies in the College of Visual and Performing Arts.
 Cordelia has studied in the voice studios of Dr. Pamela Burns, Dr. Jeanine Wagner, Dr. Diane Coloton, Dr. Roderick George, and Dr. Alfonse Anderson.
-She is a member of Sigma Alpha Iota Music Fraternity for Women, The American Choral Directors Association, The National Association of Teachers of Singing, and Alpha Kappa Alpha Sorority Inc.
+She is a member of Signing Alpha Sority Inc.